 Daigyoretsu - opening the Sanja Festival

 The Sanja Festival is one of the largest and most important events on Tokyo’s cultural calendar.
+About 3 million visitors attend it over its three days.
 It starts with an opening parade around Asakusa’s streets to get the ball rolling for the weekend.
-The event, known as Daigyoretsu (Big Parade), is the opener and dates back to the Edo period.
+The event, Daigyoretsu (Big Parade), is a parade that dates back to the Edo period.
+I photographed it in 2018.

 Finally, they made it back to Sensoji and Asakusa Shrine.
 Once at the finish, the main participants simply bowed and dispersed.
-The parade was over.
+With that, the parade and my afternoon of festival photography was over.

-Daigyoretsu is very subdued, despite the Sanja’s rowdy reputation.
-It is the weekends when things get noisy once two million visitors join in.
-So, the Friday is a good day for visitors to see something different.
+Daigyoretsu 2018 was subdued, despite the Sanja’s rowdy reputation.
+Things would get noisy once two million visitors joined in on the weekends.
+So, the Friday was a good day to see something different.
+Please leave your comments and questions below.

 For related external articles, look at: